AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/semantic_segmentation.en.md

 </details>
 <br/>

-📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing functions on user devices themselves, allowing devices to process data directly without relying on remote servers.
+📱 <b>Edge Deployment</b>: Edge deployment is a method that places computing and data processing functions on user devices themselves, allowing devices to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.md).
 Choose the appropriate deployment method for your model pipeline based on your needs, and proceed with subsequent AI application integration.

 ## 4. Custom Development
-If the default model weights provided by the general semantic segmentation pipeline do not meet your requirements for accuracy or speed in your specific scenario, you can try to further fine-tune the existing model using **your own domain-specific or application-specific data** to improve the recognition performance of the general semantic segmentation pipeline in your scenario.
+If the default model weights provided by the general semantic segmentation pipeline do not meet your requirements for accuracy or speed in your specific scenario, you can try to further fine-tune the existing model using <b>your own domain-specific or application-specific data</b> to improve the recognition performance of the general semantic segmentation pipeline in your scenario.

 ### 4.1 Model Fine-tuning
 Since the general semantic segmentation pipeline includes a semantic segmentation module, if the performance of the pipeline does not meet expectations, you need to refer to the [Customization](../../../module_usage/tutorials/cv_modules/semantic_segmentation.en.md#iv-custom-development) section in the [Semantic Segmentation Module Development Tutorial](../../../module_usage/tutorials/cv_modules/semantic_segmentation.en.md) (GitHub can directly link to headings) and use your private dataset to fine-tune the semantic segmentation model.